EvelynG382020/VersionFinalProyectoFullStack/README.md

 gem ransack for search status in_process or finished of the properties.

-gem sendgrip install for notify email when create new user.
-For example the client needs other users for some works in the platform.
+gem sendgrip install for notify email when new user wants to be register and when procees in sales are ended, also make a notify.

 gem acts as votable, for put a like o dislike to tasks.